mvelusce/pi-finance/docs/DEVELOPMENT.md

 ### GitHub Actions

-Pushing to `main` or creating a tag will trigger automatic Docker image build:
+Pushing to `master` or creating a tag will trigger automatic Docker image build:

 ```bash
 # Create and push a version tag